 About the program

-The Nutrition and Medical Sciences major is a great fit for students interested in Pre-Med, Pre-PA, Pre-Dental, Pre-OT, Pre-PT or other professional and graduate schools.
+The Nutrition and Medical Sciences major is a great fit for students interested in health-related clinical, scientific, or research careers such as Pre-Med, Pre-PA, Pre-Dental, Pre-OT, Pre-PT or other professional pathways.
 The coursework builds a strong science foundation in biology, physiology, and chemistry while also educating students in metabolism, pathophysiology, pharmacology, and diet and disease relationships.

 Additionally, the Department of Health Behavior and Nutrition Sciences offers majors in Nutrition and Dietetics and Nutrition.
 The option to combine the Nutrition and Medical Sciences and the Nutrition and Dietetics major is available to students who are interested in having the option to apply to medical, dental, PA, or other health professional/graduate school or apply to a dietetic internship.